San Gabriel Valley: Arts and culture

 The California Institute of Technology, Caltech, is located in Pasadena.
 The university is ranked in the top 10 universities worldwide by metrics such as citation index, Nobel Prizes, and general university rankings.
 Caltech is also responsible for the well-known Jet Propulsion Laboratory, which designs and engineers many of NASA's spacecraft.

 The city of Baldwin Park is the birthplace of the popular hamburger fast food chain In-N-Out Burger.
 Its first location opened in the city in 1948.
+It has expanded across the San Gabriel Valley with locations opening in Alhambra, Arcadia, and Rosemead where they all are successful and representable businesses of In-N-Out.

 Huy Fong's Sriracha sauce, the ubiquitous Sriracha sauce found at Vietnamese restaurants across the western world, is manufactured next to the company's headquarters in Irwindale.

 Naked Juice, now a division of PepsiCo, is headquartered in Monrovia.

 Panda Express was launched as a fast food version of the Panda Inn restaurant in Pasadena in 1983.
 The company's headquarters are in Rosemead.

 Trader Joe's opened its first location in Pasadena in 1967.
 The company's headquarters are now in Monrovia.
+A new Trader Joe's location has opened in South Pasadena as of October 21, 2024 which took over a Vons supermarket making a new remodeled version of Trader Joe's.